Apple Car Key Guide: All Supported Vehicles

 2026 Toyota Crown Signia Limited.
 Photo: Toyota Newsroom.

-Apple Car Key stores a digital car key in Apple Wallet, enabling lock, unlock, and engine start functions through NFC or Ultra Wideband wireless technology.
-No subscription.
-No separate app.
-No cellular data requirement.
-The feature works in power reserve mode when the iPhone battery drops below one percent.
+Apple Car Key stores digital credentials in Apple Wallet, enabling vehicle locking, unlocking, and engine starting through NFC or Ultra Wideband wireless technology.
+The system requires no subscription fees, no separate application, and no cellular data connection.
+It functions in power reserve mode when iPhone battery levels drop below one percent, works completely offline, and integrates seamlessly with the wallet system iPhone owners already use daily.

-Here’s every vehicle that supports Apple Car Key, how the technology functions, and which manufacturers join the ecosystem next.
+Here’s every vehicle that supports Apple Car Key, how the technology actually functions, and which manufacturers join next.

 How Apple Car Key Works

-Apple Car Key operates through two distinct wireless technologies depending on vehicle hardware: Near Field Communication for tap-to-unlock functionality, and Ultra Wideband for passive entry that works without removing the iPhone from a pocket or bag.
+Apple Car Key operates through two wireless technologies depending on vehicle hardware: Near Field Communication for tap-to-unlock functionality, and Ultra Wideband for passive entry that functions without removing your iPhone from a pocket.

-The NFC implementation requires physical proximity.
-Tap the iPhone against the door handle to unlock.
-Tap again to lock.
-Place the device on the wireless charging pad or NFC reader in the dashboard to enable the start button.
-The vehicle authenticates through Apple’s Secure Element, the same hardware-based encryption protecting Apple Pay transactions.
+The NFC implementation requires physical proximity: tapping your iPhone against the door handle unlocks the vehicle, while a second tap secures it.
+Placing the device on the wireless charging pad or NFC reader in the dashboard enables the start button.
+Vehicle authentication occurs through Apple’s Secure Element, the same hardware-based encryption protecting Apple Pay transactions.

-Ultra Wideband eliminates the tap requirement.
-The iPhone 11 and newer models include a U1 chip that communicates with UWB transceivers embedded in the vehicle’s body.
-Walk toward the car, and a Bluetooth Low Energy session establishes authentication.
+Ultra Wideband eliminates the tap requirement entirely.
+The iPhone 11 and newer models include a U1 chip communicating with UWB transceivers embedded in the vehicle’s body.
+Walk toward your car, and a Bluetooth Low Energy session establishes authentication first.
 The system derives a shared secret, then hands off to UWB radios for precise spatial positioning.

-The vehicle tracks the iPhone’s location in three dimensions.
-Five feet away, the puddle lights illuminate.
-Three feet away, mirrors unfold and seats adjust.
-Touch the door handle, and it unlocks.
-Sit in the driver’s seat with the phone in your pocket, press the start button, and the engine fires.
-Exit the vehicle, walk more than ten feet away, and the doors lock automatically.
+The vehicle tracks your iPhone’s location in three dimensions.
+Five feet away, puddle lights illuminate.
+Three feet away, mirrors unfold and seats adjust to your saved profile.
+Touch the door handle, it unlocks.
+Sit in the driver’s seat with the phone in your pocket, press the start button, engine fires.
+Exit the vehicle, walk more than ten feet away, doors lock automatically.

-This passive entry system uses session-specific UWB ranging keys that change with each interaction, providing protection against relay attacks that plague traditional key fobs.
+This passive entry system uses session-specific UWB ranging keys changing with each interaction.
+Protection against relay attacks that plague traditional key fobs.
 A thief can’t amplify the signal from your iPhone inside your house to unlock a car in the driveway.
 The UWB ranging protocol verifies actual physical proximity, not just signal strength.
+Real security through genuine spatial awareness.

 Key sharing happens through iMessage.
 Send a digital key to family or friends with configurable access levels.
 Full access provides complete functionality.
 Restricted access limits speed, audio volume, and driving area through geofencing.
-The vehicle owner can revoke access remotely at any time.
+Useful for teenage drivers or valet parking.
+The vehicle owner can revoke access remotely anytime.

 Apple Watch support mirrors iPhone functionality on compatible vehicles.
 Raise your wrist near the door handle to unlock.
-Keep the watch on your wrist while seated, and the start button activates.
+Keep the watch on your wrist while seated, start button activates.
+The convenience factor becomes apparent quickly once you experience it.

 Supported Vehicles: The Complete 2025 List

 Twenty automotive brands offer Apple Car Key across model year 2021 through 2026 vehicles.
-Support varies by trim level, with higher-end variants receiving the technology first before trickling down to volume models.
+Support varies by trim level.
+Higher-end variants receive the technology first before trickling down to volume models.

 Audi (2025+)